 Degree The degrees you earn are a critical part of your career building process.
 If you think about how long it took you to get to college, you can think about all those years you spent preparing for college (and then preparing to make progress towards your college degree) as the years you have been shaping yourself up for a career.
 A university degree is an indication not only of your knowledge within a particular academic of professional field, but also of your ability to complete a complex, multi-phase project.
 This is why employers are willing to pay you more money to do more complicated jobs that people without degrees wouldn’t be able to get or do.
 Still, many jobs which pay a salary on which you can survive in New York City, such as teachers’ jobs, can’t be had any more without an advanced degree, such as a Master’s degree.

 Minors It is very easy at John Jay to become interested in any one of the disciplines in which you take a course.
 A minor is an additional field of expertise, and a sign to employers that you are a person who is flexible and curious.
-You could explore minors such as: Africana Studies, Computer Science, Corrections, Counseling, Criminology, Human Rights, Psychology and Political Science to enhance your professional marketability.
+You could explore minors such as: Computer Science, Digital Media and Journalism, Economics, Human Rights, Psychology or Political Science to enhance your professional marketability.
 The requirements are available online, and you can plan your course work around them.

 Grades Specialists in career planning say that after you have been employed for a while, your major no longer matters.
 But do your grades matter?
 Usually, yes, at the beginning.
 This is because good grades are an early indicator of someone’s talents, skills, and perseverance: college is not as much about intelligence as it is about persistence, planning, organization, and consistent work, which is what employers are looking for as well and can read from your transcript.
 Your transcript also shows whether there has been any disciplinary action against you, for whatever reason.
 (If you are ever tempted to plagiarize, think of the moment when someone might want to take the last quick look at your application before deciding to hire you, and seeing that you cheated.)